 As mentioned earlier, the flanking copper pieces with the curlicues aren't purely decorative.
 They're also functional.
 Their function is to hold the central pipe (the pipe for the plumbing) in place.
 To accomplish this, the flanking copper pieces will be secured in the ground; then the central pipe will be joined to them, using copper wire.

-On Page 9 we'll see how the flanking pieces are used to stabilize the central pipe....Continue to 9 of 10 below.
+Next, we'll see how the flanking pieces are used to stabilize the central pipe...

 Securing the Plumbing